Redskin (film): Cast

+Music

+The film featured a theme song entitled “Redskin” by Harry D. Kerr (words) and J. S. Zamecnik (music).
+The theme song is sung on the film offscreen by Helen Clark on the soundtrack.

 Production

 Technicolor was used for the scenes taking place on the Indians' land, while black-and-white (sepia-toned in the original projection prints) was used for the scenes set in the white man's world.
 Roughly three-fourths of the film is in color.
 Location shooting took place in Canyon de Chelly.

 Home video

 Redskin is currently available in the United States on disc 4 of the DVD collection Treasures III: Social Issues in American Film, 1900-1934.
+At the time of release, only some of the original Vitaphone type soundtrack discs (reels 1, 3, and 8) were available and so much of the film is presented without audio.
+An alternative modern piano soundtrack was also presented on the release.
+Soundtrack discs for reels 2, 4, 5, 6, and 7 have been located but have not yet been paired with the film.